 In many ways, grief is a journey – one we’d rather not take.
 It’s a journey that requires much from us, but one that is worth taking.
 If you do the work of grief, you will eventually reach reconciliation.
 You won’t “get over” the loss – that’s not possible – but you will find a way to move forward.
 Dr. Wolfelt puts it this way: “Never forget that the death of someone loved changes your life forever.
 It’s not that you won’t be happy again.
 It’s simply that you will never be exactly the same as you were before the death.”
 So, slow down, breathe deeply, and take the time you need to grieve.

-May these suggestions help you grieve during this unusual season and find the healing you need to move confidently and wholly into the rest of your life.
+May these suggestions help you grieve when you’re feeling isolated and find the healing you need to move confidently and wholly into the rest of your life.